Search

 Terminal 1 lounges

-American Airlines' Admirals Club lounge in Terminal 1 Hall H is a delightful place for a visit, offering all the comforts of the airline's other lounges.
-Only premium passengers, elite AAdvantage loyalty members and qualified passengers of partner airlines can access the lounge.
+American Airlines’ Admirals Club lounge in Terminal 1 Hall H is a delightful place for a visit, offering all the comforts of the airline’s other lounges.
+Admirals Club members, qualifying First and Business Class passengers on American or oneworld airlines, and oneworld Emerald and Sapphire members can access the lounge.
+One-Day Passes are also available for purchase.

 Terminal 2 lounges

 Most of the lounges in Terminal 2 are located on a mezzanine level.
-Aeromexico has two Premiere Lounges at Terminal 2, one for domestic and the other for international flights.
-There is also a Terraza Premiere Aeromexico Heineken lounge past security to the right, at the end of the hall, near gate B. It’s open to Aeromexico premium passengers, SkyTeam airline passengers and Priority Pass members.
+Aeromexico has two Salon Premier lounges at Terminal 2, one for domestic and the other for international flights.
+There’s also a Terraza Premier Aeromexico by Heineken lounge past security to the right, at the end of the hall, near gate 75.
+It’s open to eligible Aeromexico and SkyTeam airline passengers and Priority Pass members.

 They’re not extraordinary, but I’ve found the lounges to be a good place to spend a few hours.
 Manage your expectations for snacks, drinks and ambiance.

-One of the better options is the Amex Centurion lounge on the Mezzanine level of Terminal 2.
+One of the better options is the Amex Centurion lounge on the second level of the Terminal 2 international wing duty-free area.
 The service and comfort are superior.
-Personal platinum cardholders can order food from the menu and invite guests for free, though corporate cardholders must pay.
-There's no self-service in this lounge, which is a downside.
-It's an order-only establishment, but the staff is friendly.
+Personal platinum cardholders can order food from the menu and bring up to two adult guests for free, though additional guests and Business Platinum companions must pay (currently USD $70 per person).
+There’s no self-service in this lounge, which is a downside.
+It’s an order-only establishment, but the staff is friendly.

 Wi-Fi at Mexico City International Airport